 Unrealised gains and losses comprise changes in the fair value of financial instruments for the year and from reversal of the prior year's unrealised gains and losses for financial instruments, which were realised in the reporting period.
 Realised gains and losses on disposals of financial instruments classified as at FVTPL are calculated using the weighted average cost method.
-They represent the difference between an instrument's initial carrying amount and disposal amount, or cash payments or receipts made on derivative contracts (excluding payments or receipts on collateral margin accounts for such instruments).
+They represent the difference between an instrument's initial carrying amount and disposal amount.